 Graduate students might have to submit additional materials depending on their programs.
 The application deadlines and program start dates vary by program.

-97 percent of undergraduate students at USC attend full-time, while 78 percent of graduate students attend full-time.
+97 percent of undergraduate students at USC attend full-time.
+78 percent of graduate students attend fulltime.
 20 percent of all graduate students at USC are enrolled in USC Graduate programs, including USC Online Masters Programs, offered completely online.
-Three percent of undergraduate students are enrolled in hybrid programs or attend some USC online classes.
+3 percent of undergraduate students are enrolled in hybrid programs or attend some USC online classes.

 The overall graduate rate for students who began their studies in 2009 is 92 percent.
 This number includes full-time, first-time degree, and certificate-seeking students.

-According to the U.S. News college rankings in 2017, University of Southern California’s online programs tied for #1 in “Best Online Graduate Engineering Programs,” #1 in “Best Online Graduate Computer Information Technology Programs,” and #6 in “Best Online Graduate Business Programs (Excluding MBA).”
-The USC Online MBA program tied for #12 in “Best Online MBA Programs.”
+According to U.S. News’ 2017 ranking, the University of Southern California’s online programs tied for #1 in “Best Online Graduate Engineering Programs,” #1 in “Best Online Graduate Computer Information Technology Programs,” and #6 in “Best Online Graduate Business Programs (Excluding MBA).”
+A USC online degree, the USC Online MBA program, tied for #12 in “Best Online MBA Programs.”

 Overall, USC was ranked #23 in “National Universities,” #13 in “Best Colleges for Veterans,” and #56 in “Best Value Schools.”
 It tied for #19 in “Most Innovative Schools.”